Giums/terrascoperta/README.md

 - **Phase-matched**: only `drmPhase: "response"` (an acute emergency, just declared) counts — `"preparedness"` and `"recovery"` activations are legitimate EMS products but can stay open for months and don't mean "something is happening right now here," so they're excluded.

 If nothing matches, nothing renders — no empty section, no placeholder.
 The backend proxies `mapping.emergency.copernicus.eu` (no CORS from the browser), cached 15 minutes.

+### Live per-point hydrogeological & desertification checks

+Search any address, or click a city marker, and its detail panel checks that **exact point** against two live sources — not the fixed case-study markers those two modules otherwise show:

+- **Hydrogeological risk**: queries ISPRA IdroGEO's public WMS (`idrogeo.isprambiente.it`, the national PAI mosaic) via `GetFeatureInfo` for both landslide hazard (`idrogeo:pericolosita`, IFFI/PAI classification P1–P4) and flood hazard (`idrogeo:pericolosita_alluvioni`, P1–P3) at that point.
+- **Vegetation health / desertification**: queries the Copernicus Data Space **Statistical API** for a live Sentinel-2 NDVI mean over a small area (~500m) around the point, last 45 days — reuses the same short-lived OAuth token already issued for satellite overlays (`useSentinelToken`), so the client secret never touches the browser.

+Both are plain client-side `fetch` calls against CORS-open public endpoints (verified live, not assumed); the panel gets a highlighted border when a real hazard/stress is found, and hides itself entirely if Sentinel Hub isn't configured for that deployment.

+The address/city search bar is reachable from every module's header now, not just Heat.
+City markers are clickable from Heat, Desertification, and Hydrogeological risk (the other modules keep their own dedicated markers instead).
+The city detail panel adapts to which module you opened it from: Heat shows the full UHI/simulator/cost/savings view; Desertification and Hydrogeological risk show just live weather plus their one relevant live check — the rest of the Heat-focused content is dropped as not relevant there.

 ### Live Canadair tracking